sheisc/COMP9024/Trees/SelfBalancingBST/README.md

 ```

 ### Balance Factor
 Each node in an AVL tree has a balance factor, which is calculated as the difference between the heights of its left and right subtrees.
 The balance factor can be -1, 0, or 1.

-The tree is balanced if every node’s balance factor is within this range, that is, {-1, 0, 1}.
+The tree is balanced (i.e., no self-balancing is required) if every node’s balance factor is within the range {-1, 0, 1}.

 In this project, the balance factor is defined as follows.